applethepeanut/ph-library/README.md

 - I discovered that the ISBN format does not include letters.
 I will continue to represent it as a simple string without validation/formatting.
 - After some thought, I altered the title and author search to use contain rather than an exact match.
+- Moving on to the library operations, I considered separating the books from their status, this would allow book duplicates etc, but that's out of scope, so I'm keeping status as part of the book model.

 ## Instructions